 - Be aware and honest with yourself about personal issues, losses, elevated stress levels, or unresolved traumas that might be getting in the way of your capacity to function optimally.
 Self-care, breaks, regular support, and healthy outlets are necessary for sustained productivity and performance.

-- Recurring panic attacks, sleep problems, changes in appetite, dizziness, headaches, poor concentration and memory, fatigue, negative self-talk, and feeling overwhelmed and depressed are signs that you might need assistance.
-If these symptoms persist, worsen, or prevent daily functioning at home and at work for a significant duration (six months or more for anxiety, 2 weeks or more for depression -Diagnostic and Statistical Manual of Mental Disorders), consider a medical or neurological evaluation to rule out any medical conditions.
+Recurring panic attacks, sleep problems, changes in appetite, dizziness, headaches, poor concentration, fatigue and other symptoms of depression may be signs that you need medical assistance.
+If these symptoms persist, worsen, or prevent daily functioning at home and at work for a significant duration (six months or more for anxiety, two weeks or more for depression), consider a medical or neurological evaluation.

-Cure Your Blank Brain with Knowledge and Prevention
+Relieve Your Blank Brain With Knowledge and Prevention

 We have more control than we think we do by taking preventative steps to combat blank brain.
 Taking better care of ourselves will increase our ability to produce good work on a consistent basis.